PengNi/basemods_spark/H5inRDD.log.md

 > Hint: if you do some tests, please log the time, the result of your tests and how you did it.

-### Solution 2. use a storage system/Network File System

-#### description
-> build a NFS in the cluster, so that each worker node can read data from the same directory and we only need one copy of the data.

-#### limitations
-> For now we don't know how to build a NFS, and may be this solution is not suitable for all situations.

-#### tests
-> Hint: if you do some tests, please log the time, the result of your tests and how you did it.

 ### Solution 3.
 Copy all the data to each worker node

 #### description